 I have been called, amongst other things, a Cultural Creative.
 My passions are writing and photography.
-I started writing about my travels in India.
-This was the result of having everything I possessed stolen at the Red Fort in Delhi.
-The ensuing series of emails sent to friends around the world documented my adventures and has become a book and commentary Nirvana by Installments.
-It continues to be updated on where I am, whom I meet, and what I do in my travels around the world.
+I started writing about my travels in India in 2001, after having everything I possessed stolen at the Red Fort in Delhi.
+The ensuing series of emails sent to friends documented my adventures and became the book and blog Nirvana by Installments.
+You can follow my continuing global adventures on the blog, and also purchase the book.

 This site is all about me.
 I am a work in progress.
 I hope you like it.
 I am part Brit, part Canadian, and fully international.
 The world is my home, and the planet I inhabit is precious to me.
 So I have committed a large portion of my adult life making it a better place.
 I welcome you to join me on this ever-unfolding story.